cboettig/ews-review/manuscript.md

 ![Venn diagram representing the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
 Labels in italic are example phenomena that occur in each domain.
-Roman numerals indicate example literature (right) exploring each domain, and also refer to sections below describing those domains.
+Roman numerals and indicate example literature (right) exploring each domain, and also refer to sections below describing those domains.
+Each dot represents a study in the domain.
+Studies and dots in grey represent literature not explicitly testing EWS, but which demonstrate phenomena related to EWS.
 The center domain (I) where all three phenomena intersect, is the most extensively researched domain of the EWS field.
 Literature outside this charted region does not yet provide the needed EWS, but hints where existing signals based on CSD may be insufficient or misleading.](ews-venn.pdf)

 Catastrophic Bifurcations Preceded by CSD (I)
 ---------------------------------------------